kataw/kataw/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-Kataw's core is an ECMAScript friendly CST that allows you to parse `ECMAScript® 2022 (ECMA-262 12th Edition) language specification`.
+The toolchain's core is based upon a ECMAScript friendly CST that allows you to parse `ECMAScript® 2022 (ECMA-262 12th Edition) language specification`.

-If you only need a parser like `Acorn`, you can use Kataw to perform syntactic analysis (parsing) of a Javascript program, and with `ES2015` and later a Javascript program can be either a [script or a module](https://tc39.es/ecma262/index.html#sec-ecmascript-language-scripts-and-modules).
+If the only goal is to perform syntactic analysis (parsing) of a Javascript program - similiar to `Acorn` - it's possible.

-To do a simple parse you can use either `kataw.parseModule` or `kataw.parseScript` and you get an `CST` in return.
+To do a simple parse you can use either `kataw.parseModule` or `kataw.parseScript`.

+> Noted that with `ES2015` and later a Javascript program can be either a [script or a module](https://tc39.es/ecma262/index.html#sec-ecmascript-language-scripts-and-modules).

 Here is an example on how to set up `Kataw` to act like `Acorn`: